`

 Note that the Laundry is designed to permit a view inside, and the Theater Lobby is large with a detailed view of the Lobby.
 The Gables above each building are authentic Chinese Architectural "Earth Elemental" designs.

-Just around the corner, you can find "Greenbaum & Meyer, Harberdashers" where you can get all kinds fabric, expert tailoring, and a great nosh with tea while your suit is being perfectly fitted (with just the right room to conceal your shoulder-holster).
+Just around the corner, you can find "Greenbaum & Meyer, Harberdashers" where you can get all kinds fabric, expert tailoring, and a great nosh with tea while your suit is being perfectly fitted (concealed shoulder-holsters require expertly cut cloth).
 Next door are the Law Offices of "Silberman, Gertz, Levy, & O'Doul."
 Here they share the professional ethics of their practice, meaning they are devoted to knowing the law, collecting the facts, all while waiting for your check to clear.
 And, almost hidden between them, and up a short flight of steps, are the Medical Offices of Dr. Baruch Goldman.
 While a "GP," he has a way with gunshots, knife wounds, cracked heads, and prickly heat.
 He even makes alley calls!
 After dark, just the ring the bell for service....

 Chinatown Block Side 1 Haberdashery & Law Offices